FitMonitor/Documentation/docs/documentation/architecture.md

   - **Payments**
   - **QR Code Management**
   - **Gym Management**
+  - **Frontend with NGinx**

 Both the frontend (Angular) and backend (Spring Boot API) are containerized and run on ECS.

 ### Database (RDS)

 - The **Amazon RDS (MySQL)** relational database is deployed in the private subnets to securely store critical application data.

+### Lambda Functions

+- **3 AWS Lambda** functions are used.
+One for atomatically assigning a "User" role using "cognito:groups" claim of cognito token, another for listing all the users in the user pool and the last one for changing the role of a user.
+The last two functions are only accessible by the admin.

 ### S3 Bucket